Minley Manor: In popular culture

 One of the main features is a 600-metre Wellingtonia tree avenue, which was shown off to good effect in the 1969 movie Mosquito Squadron, where the manor house played the part of a French château used as a prisoner of war camp and factory for the V-1 flying bomb.
 The manor was also used as a location in the 2007 Victorian fantasy movie Stardust, starring Robert De Niro and Michelle Pfeiffer.

+The manor was used as the location for the external shots of Three Gables aka the titular Crooked House in the 2017 film Crooked House.

 The feature film Detective Pikachu, released in 2019, used the training bridge, also in the Manor's grounds, as the setting for the pivotal car crash.
 The grounds of Minley Manor featured in the Netflix movie, Enola Holmes, released in 2020.